Deep Face Recognition: A Survey: Face Processing for Training and Recognition

 \subsection{Many-to-One Normalization}

 In contrast to ``one-to-many augmentation'', the methods of ``many-to-one normalization'' produce frontal faces and reduce appearance variability of test data to make faces align and compare easily.
-It can be categorized as SAE, CNN and GAN models.
+It can be categorized as autoencoder model, CNN model and GAN model.

-\textbf{SAE}.
-The proposed stacked progressive autoencoders (SPAE) \cite{kan2014stacked} progressively map the nonfrontal face to the frontal face through a stack of several autoencoders.
-In \cite{yang2015weakly}, a novel recurrent convolutional encoder-decoder network combined with shared identity units and recurrent pose units can render rotated objects instructed by control signals at each time step.
-Zhang et al. \cite{zhang2013random} built a sparse many-to-one encoder by setting frontal face and multiple random faces as the target values.

-\textbf{CNN}.
-Zhu et al. \cite{zhu2013deep} extracted face identity-preserving features to reconstruct face images in the canonical view using a CNN that consists of a feature extraction module and a frontal face reconstruction module.
-Zhu et al. \cite{zhu2014recover} selected canonical-view images according to the face images' symmetry and sharpness and then adopted a CNN to recover the frontal view images by minimizing the reconstruction loss error.
-Yim et al. \cite{yim2015rotating} proposed a multi-task network that can rotate an arbitrary pose and illumination image to the target-pose face image by utilizing the user's remote code. \cite{hu2017ldf} transformed nonfrontal face images to frontal images according to the displacement field of the pixels between them.
-Zhou et al. \cite{Zhou_2018_ECCV} proposed a novel non-rigid face rectification method by local homography transformations, and regularized it by imposing natural frontal face distribution with a denoising autoencoder.